RyozoMasukawa/RyozoMasukawa.github.io/_pages/about.md

 Hello!
 I am Ryozo Masukawa enrolling in UCI MS in CS from September, 2023!

-I am considering to proceed into PhD
+Since I am considering to proceed into PhD, I am seeking to have machine learning research opportunity during my graduate school life!

+If you kindly consider me as a good candidate for a research assistant at your lab, please contact me!

 I am interested in Machine Learning, especially RL, LLMs, GAN, Diffusion Models.